Hands on Roman history resources

 Roman history videos

-I’m going to be honest and say right now there’s not a lot of good stuff out there right now to show kids.
+I’m going to be honest and say right now, there’s not a lot of good stuff out there right now to show kids.
 Or at least not that I was able to get ahold of without spending large amounts of money (I try to keep my buys to items I’ll use often and have heard good reviews of).

 Also, the current trend of historical soap operas/excuse to make horrible TV shows is rather annoying.
 Pompeii was really just a remake of Titanic set in 79 AD.
 You’ll just have to picture my eyes rolling and the vast amount of sarcasm and restraint I am showing right now.
-Seriously I could write a 1000 words just to rant about these shows.
+Seriously, I could write 1000 words just to rant about these shows.

 Moving on.

-1. Pompeii – The Last Day– great documentary on Pompeii, if you have elementary aged kids gauge how your kids will do, mine were okay, but a little wigged out by the video
+1. Pompeii – The Last Day– great documentary on Pompeii, if you have elementary-aged kids, gauge how your kids will do, mine were okay, but a little wigged out by the video

-2. Drive Thru History: Ancient History (Extended Length)– As a heads up this is a Christian view point, but the host’s sense of humor is great for middle school kids who think everything is “lame”
+2. Drive Thru History: Ancient History (Extended Length)– As a heads up this is a Christian viewpoint, but the host’s sense of humor is great for middle school kids who think everything is “lame”

-3. Decisive Battles of the Ancient World (History Channel)– We LOVE this series, however it is all on youtube for free (I’m linking all of the Roman battles below)
+3. Decisive Battles of the Ancient World (History Channel)– We LOVE this series; however,it is all on YouTube for free (I’m linking all of the Roman battles below)

 I never really found any great Roman history toys or other things I wanted to pick up, have you seen any that impressed you?

-For the rest of our Roman posts head over to Hands on Roman History a part of the iHomeschool Network’s hopscotch.
+For the rest of our Roman posts head over to Hands on Roman History

 Comments